JoinCODED/WS-Dart-M8-Classes/01_classes/12_abstract_classes.md

 girl
 ```

-Still don't feel this is useful? what if we want to create a function that allows only boys to enter, we can now refer to both `personOne` and `personTwo` as the type `Person`, like this:
+Still don't feel this is useful?
+What if we want to create a function that allows boys only to enter? we can now refer to both `personOne` and `personTwo` as the type `Person`, like this:

 ```dart
 bool amIAllowed(Person person){